awasicek/glitch/README.md

 As a user, I want my progress in the Glitch story (and my choices) to be saved so that I can come back to the site later and pick up where I left off.

+As a user, I want the site to be interesting visually even though most of the gameplay is text-based.

 ##Future Implementations
 * Write an interesting and compelling branching story with meaningful choices and consequences.
 * Add flash messages so that user knows why a login, signup, etc. failed or succeeded.
+* Add data to each user's model so that their choices are tracked and they can pick up where they left off in the story.
 * Feed Glitch's dialogue to a text-to-speech API to further bring the application to life.
 * Mobile-friendly.
 * Add ability for Glitch to send a user SMS text messages or emails so that it appears that Glitch is an actual artificial entity that is not limited to the four corners of the Glitch website.